soilwise-he/SoilWise-documentation/tech/docs/technical_components/d2k.md

 - Knowledge graph (read/write)
 - Assess livelyhood of a link (see [Link persistence validator](./data_processing.md#link-persistence-validator))

-- Identify project scope of a resource from CORDIS
-- Identify type of a remote resources, if linked from a metadata (download, api, record, document)
-- Research item: Rank relevance of a resource by evaluating usage logs

 ## Metadata ranking

 - Research item: Rank relevance of a resource by evaluating usage logs

 ## Sophisticated Large Language Model